,

 ai tools

 The enterprise AI market is shifting.
-Companies like AWS SageMaker, Microsoft Azure ML, and Google Vertex AI dominate with cloud-based AI services.
-But a growing segment of enterprises need alternatives that keep data in-house.
+Companies like AWS SageMaker, Microsoft Azure ML, and Google Vertex AI dominate with cloud based AI services.
+But a growing number of enterprises need alternatives that keep data in house.

-The Fujitsu AI platform is betting that autonomous lifecycle management combined with on-premise deployment will attract organizations that have been cautious about AI adoption due to security and compliance concerns.
+Fujitsu is betting that autonomous lifecycle management combined with on premise deployment will pull in organizations that have been sitting on the sidelines because of security and compliance concerns.

 Fujitsu AI Platform FAQ